Owners Information for the Clark CrankFire GBM-43

 The GBM-43 is a BATF approved non-machine gun.
 It is constructed primarily out of military surplus parts, provided by the customer, that could be as many as 70 years old.
 I can in no way be held responsible for the quality, safety or condition of such parts made in Soviet countries during WWII and the Cold War era.

-Any modifications to the firearm will totally void any warranty or guarantee.
+Any after sale modifications to the firearm will totally void any warranty or guarantee.

 The use of these weapons with live, full power ammo is at the users risk and responsibility.

-I understand that there will be owners who will totally accept these risks and responsibilities, therefore I will discuss issues related to firing and cleaning these weapons.
+I understand that there will be owners who will totally accept the risks and responsibilities involved with live ammo firing in these firearms.
+I will therefore discuss issues related to subsequant firing and cleaning of these weapons.

-In no way should these instructions be considered as approval on my part for the actual live firing of these guns.
+In no way should these instructions be considered as approval on my part for the actual live firing of these guns with bulleted ammunition.

-My only warranty on the finished firearm is due diligence and an attempt to produce good quality work.
-I in no way guarantee or warrant anything regarding parts I did not make or modify.
+My only warranty on these finished firearms is due diligence and an attempt to produce good quality work.
+I in no way guarantee or warrant anything regarding parts I did not make or modify nor the safety of their use.

 On those parts that I did make or modify, I only offer repair or replacement if, in my opinion alone, my work was at fault.